-Parents, partners, spouses, siblings, and other people who love the person with an eating disorder are all too often the disorder's forgotten victims.
+Parents, spouses, siblings, and other people who love the person with an eating disorder are all too often that disorder’s forgotten victims.
 They want desperately to help, but everything they say or do is met with anger, withdrawal, or stony-faced silence.
-Denial, defiance and stubborn refusal to change, sometimes in spite of promises to "do better," block meaningful dialog.
+Denial and stubborn refusal to change, sometimes in spite of promises to “do better,” block meaningful dialog.
 Laughter and fun disappear from the home, which is overshadowed by guilt, anxiety, desperation, frustration, anger, and sometimes panic.

 Nothing works.
 In spite of logic, pleading, bribes, threats, and carefully thought out reasoning, the person continues to lose weight, or food continues to disappear off the shelves.
 What can you do?